 In exchange for lower premiums that Advantage plans offer, you agree to play by certain rules.
 Most Medicare Advantage plans have HMO or PPO networks.

 Medicare HMO networks generally require to treat only with network providers, except in emergencies.
-You will need to select a primary care physician.
-That physician will coordinate a referral if you need to see a specialist.
+You will usually need to select a primary care physician.
+That physician can coordinate a referral if you need to see a specialist.
+There some HMO plans that offer a point-of-service feature where you can see out-of-network providers in certain circumstances.

 Medicare PPO networks allow you to see doctors outside the network but you’ll have substantially higher out-of-pocket spending to do so.

 In limited counties, there are Medicare Private-Fee-for-Service plans.
 These plans may or may not include Part D. How you access care is also different.
 While this plan type was very common in the past, it has been slowly phased out in most areas.
 Read more about Medicare PFFS plans here.

 Basic Medicare Advantage Rules

 - You must be enrolled in both Medicare Part A & B and live in the plan service area.
 Some people think they can drop Part B if they enroll in Medicare Advantage.
-That is false!
-If you drop Part B while enrolled, you will immediately be kicked out of your Medicare Advantage plan.
+That is incorrect If you drop Part B while enrolled, you will immediately be disenrolled from your Medicare Advantage plan.

 - Medicare Advantage plans have one health question: Have you been diagnosed with End-Stage Renal Disease (kidney failure)?
 (And even this question will go no longer be asked beginning with plans in 2021).

 - Use network doctors and hospitals for the lowest out of pocket costs.
 Plans may have HMO or PPO networks.
 Most Medicare HMO plans do not cover anything out of network except emergencies.
-In PPO networks, seeing a provider outside the network will result in substantially higher spending.
+In PPO networks, seeing a provider outside the network will result in higher spending for you.

-- You must obtain a referral from your primary care physician before seeing a specialist on many HMO plans
+- You may need to obtain a referral from your primary care physician before seeing a specialist on many HMO plans

 You must direct your providers to bill your Medicare Advantage plan.
 People who enroll in Advantage plans for Medicare are agreeing, for the rest of the calendar year, to be covered by the plan instead of Original Medicare.